unparalleled-js/docs-1/connectors/zendesk/update-user-action.md

 # Zendesk - Update user action
 This action updates a specific user your Zendesk instance.
 The user is identified by its Zendesk ID.
 You can update standard and custom fields, and add new comments.

 You can use this action to change the role of a user between `End-user`, `Agent` and `Administrator`.
-However, you are restricted by the limit  on your Zendesk user license.
+However, you are restricted by the limits on your Zendesk user license.

 ![Update user action](/assets/images/connectors/zendesk/update-user-action.png)
 *Update user action*